Speak to one of our experts

 Arriving in Stockholm

 The buzzing city of Stockholm is the capital of Sweden.
-Visitors are captivated by the busy waterfront, the beautiful cobbled streets in the Gamla Stan, or Old Town, the museums, palaces, gardens and galleries, whilst a mere 20 minutes away, Stockholm's archipelago of 30,000 islands offers its own delights, not least some serene tranquillity.
-The city itself features trend-setting restaurants, a vibrant nightlife and a rich cultural heritage.
-Many interesting excursions from the city centre ensure that a prolonged stay will be both stimulating and varied.
+Many sights will delight; the busy waterfront, the cobbled streets in the Old Town, and the museums, palaces, gardens and galleries.
+And of course, just 20 minutes away, its archipelago of 30,000 islands offers a totally different experience.

 Our tip